CDRT/docs/bios/settings/thinkcenter/usb_setup.md

 <details><summary>USB Port {Number}</summary>

-One of the front USB ports, number depending on model.
+One of the front USB ports, total number depending on model.

 Options for each specific front USB port: